 This four-semester program is for strong architectural design students beginning their studies in either a fall or spring semester who hold baccalaureate degrees in architecture (a BS in Architecture, typically, or a professional degree from outside the United States).
 Students are considered for placement in the MArch 2 curriculum on the basis of design portfolio evaluation and the extent of their undergraduate architectural studies.
 Placement in this curriculum is highly selective.
 The MArch 2 program includes advanced design studios leading to more advanced elective work and the Degree Project.
 This 60-credit program leads to a professionally accredited Master of Architecture degree.

-In order to be admitted to the MArch 2 program, students must be able to waive at least two of the three credits of Environmental Systems I (ARCH 438) and two of the courses listed below:
+In order to be admitted to the MArch 2 program, students must be able to waive at least three of the courses listed below:

 Building Systems (ARCH 445)